ejwessel/raspnode_config/README.md

 If you don't have a SMTP server, no worries.
 I used Google's free SMTP server following [this guide](https://www.hostinger.com/tutorials/how-to-use-free-google-smtp-server).
 I just needed to setup a new google account and then 'enable access for less secure apps'.
 Google's SMTP server is: `smtp.gmail.com` and port is `465`

-Once you've got the server, username, password, and port add the following four lines to the end of the file `raspnode_config/roles/monit/vars/main.yml`
+Once you've got the alert email, server, username, password, and port add the following four lines to the end of the file `raspnode_config/roles/monit/vars/main.yml`
 ```
+alert_email: <ALERT_EMAIL_ADDRESS>
 server: <YOUR_SMTP_SERVER>
 port: <YOUR_SMTP_PORT>
 server_username: <YOUR_EMAIL>